Ensembl/gene_symbol_transformer/README.md

 ## feature engineering

-For the generation of features to be used for training the neural network, the protein sequences are converted to the one-hot vector representation.
-The protein sequences contain all of the 26 IUPAC extended protein letters and the asterisk representing a stop codon.
-That results to a 27-long one-hot vector for each protein letter in a sequence, and a tensor of size `27 x L` for each sequence, where `L` is the sequence length.
+Two types of features are used for training the neural network, the protein letters of the canonical translation sequences and the canonical translation species clade.
+Both of them are converted to the one-hot encoding representation.
+The sequences are converted to one-hot encoding by protein letter, each of them can take as value any of the 26 IUPAC extended protein letters or the asterisk, representing a stop codon.
+The conversion then results to a 27-long one-hot vector for each protein letter in a sequence, and a matrix of size `27 x L` for each sequence, where `L` is the sequence length.
+This matrix is subsequently flattened to a vector of length `27 * L`.
+The clade one-hot vector is a simple translation of the clade categorical data type to the one-hot encoding.
+These two vectors are concatenated together resulting to a single features vector which is ultimately feed to the neural network during training.

 ## neural network architecture